Use a text-only or visual index to organize blog posts.

 A recipe or content index is a great way to organize your blog posts so visitors can quickly browse your content.

-Create a text-only index using the Archive Block, or create a visual index with a Summary Block or an Index Page.
+Create a text-only index using the archive block, or create a visual index with a summary block.
 Whatever option you choose, the page will automatically refresh when you add new content.

 Although this guide uses food and recipe blogs as an example, you can follow these steps to create any browsable archive of past content, no matter your site's subject.

 - To follow this guide, you'll need a blog page on your site.
 If you don't have a blog yet, visit Blogging with Squarespace to get started.